cce-bigdataintro-1160/winter2020-site/8-ml.md

 4. Assign the `target` to a variable named y representing our targets

 ### Preparing the data
-* The first step is to visualize and make sure that you have a conceptual understanding of what each column represents towards your final objective.
-All tools we learned in the last classes are essential in this step:
-  * pandas DataFrames summaries, statistics and correlation
-  * plotting datasets techniques

-* After a preliminary data exploration, preparation and cleaning are the most time consuming part of a ML process
+* After the data exploration phase, preparation and cleaning are the most time consuming part of a ML process
-* The next steps involves data manipulation operations to minimize noise and prepare the dataset for sklearn, that uses only numerical features:
+* It involves data manipulation operations to minimize noise and prepare the dataset for sklearn, that uses only numerical features:
   * dealing with missing data: dropping or filling values
   * transforming/encoding textual data with numerical values
   * encoding categorical features with dummy variables
   * feature selection/drop features: removing features manually or with an algorithm
+  * For now let's focus on the machine learning part

 * Machine Leaning algorithms will require a `training dataset` to create the model and a `test dataset` to validate the resulting model.
-  * Supervised algorithms require that each dataset is divided in to an X matrix(features) and a y array (labels)
-  * Unsupervised algorithms only require the X matrix(features)

-* We'll use sklearn `model_selection.train_test_split` method to split the datasets, with a test dataset size between 30%-40% (common range for smaller sets)
+* We'll use sklearn `model_selection.train_test_split` method to randomly split the datasets, with a test dataset size between 30%-40% (common range for smaller sets)

 1. For your chosen dataset, create the train and test splits.
 Print the shape of the full initial dataset and then the shape of each of the 4 split datasets `X_train, X_test, y_train, y_test`

 ### Supervised Learning: Linear Regression - for Regression problems
 * [Linear regression, or least squares method](http://scipy-lectures.org/packages/scikit-learn/auto_examples/plot_linear_regression.html#a-simple-linear-regression) is a supervised ML [estimator/algorithm](http://scipy-lectures.org/packages/scikit-learn/index.html#a-recap-on-scikit-learn-s-estimator-interface) from sklearn meant to predict continuous features
-* We'll use labelled data to try to predict unlabelled data values using known feature values
 * The simplest form of Linear Regression can be defined by the formula `Y = a + bX` whereas the Least Squares algorithm is applied until an optimal fit is found
 ![](ml-files/linear-regression.png?raw=true)
 * Let's look at some [examples](https://github.com/cce-bigdataintro-1160/spring2019/tree/master/class7-notebook) in order to create a model to predict data